Great public spaces

 People with access to green and public places are healthier and happier than those who don’t.
 For many people in NSW living without a lush backyard, the parks and green spaces in our towns and cities are vital to maintain both physical and mental health.

 Public spaces are all places publicly owned or of public use, accessible and enjoyable by all for free.
-They include our open spaces, streets and public facilities.
-Read our Streets and Shared Spaces - ideas and opportunities (PDF 2.5MB) on what makes a great public space.
+They include our open spaces, public facilities and streets.
+Read our Streets and Shared Spaces - ideas and opportunities (PDF 2.5MB) on what makes a great street.

 To help you find a local public space in your area, visit our ePlanning Spatial Viewer.
 The public spaces layer shows the location of known open spaces and public facilities across NSW.